dmitryikh/nla3d/test/QUADTH/README.txt

 The problem was taken from attached HTML files.

-heat.inp contains input file to reproduce this task in Ansys Mechanical APDL.

-This file was reformatted into for_nla3d.cdb (we keep only mesh data from original file). for_nla3d.cdb is loaded by test to read mesh.

-File temp.txt contains calculations results - temperatures in every nodes.
+heat.apdl represents APDL script for Ansys Mechanical APDL to reproduce this problem in Ansys.
+This script also dumps heat.cdb to be able to read mesh data into nla3d.

+temp.txt contains temperature in every node as result of steady solution. temphistory.txt contains temperature of the upper right node (component 'PROBE' in cdb file) over the time for transient analysis.